bjamturley/MedSchoolAtlas/Embryology/Endoderm - GI Development.md

 - **Lesser Omentum**: the part of the ventral mesentery connecting the lesser curvature of the stomach to the liver
 - **Septum Transversum**: the membrane separating the thoracic and abdominal cavities which eventually becomes the diaphragm
 # Formation of the pancreas
-==Week 5-6==.
+***Week 5-6***.
 The pancreas comes from the pancreatic bud formed with the creating of the hepatic duct (liver).
 It arises from the fusion of the dorsal bud and the ventral bud.
 Fusion occurs at the **same time as the clockwise rotation** of the other organs.

 The **d**orsal bud then **d**isintegrates and the ventral bud becomes the main pancreatic duct.